 A simple and sure way to ascertain whether you have any medical conditions which may not be covered is to make an appointment with your GP.

 “My travel insurance policy says I’m not covered for pre-existing conditions, yet the cruise company says I need to be.
 Do I have any pre-existing medical conditions?
 And if so, what are they?”

-It’s a straight forward question.
+It’s a straightforward question.
 Your doctor should either give you a clean bill of health, or he should tell you exactly what conditions you need to get cover for.

-If you’re reasonably healthy, it’s highly likely you’ll walk away from the surgery with a spring in your step, armed with the good news that your existing free travel insurance should be all you need.
+If you’re reasonably healthy, it’s highly likely you’ll walk away from the surgery with a spring in your step, armed with the good news that your existing free travel insurance could be all you need.